developer-zebra/developer-zebra-site/src/help/index.md

 ### Application Security
 Zebra security ranges from simple, feature-based solutions to whole-device lock-down with or without encryption.

-**[Enterprise Home Screen](../ehs) for Android** is a simple way to control user access to apps, settings and files on Zebra devices without the need for custom code.
+**[Enterprise Home Screen](../ehs)** is a simple way to control user access to apps, settings and files on Zebra devices running Android without the need for custom code.

 **[Enterprise Browser security options](../enterprise-browser/1-7/guide/security)** protect devices and data with a variety of solutions including basic authentication, client-server certificates, encryption, kiosk mode, and settings lock-out.